Priority | Equity for Māori

 - Inequity in access to medicines for Māori is eliminated.

-- Improved rates of Māori accessing funded medicines and related products (trend of decreasing equity gaps).
+- Rates of Māori accessing funded medicines and related products (trend of decreasing equity gaps).

 - Medicines access equity for Māori is on track to being achieved.